 Full moon reflections on the ocean and lake

-Ganworam is a small Buddhist temple in Seosan.
+Ganworam is a small Buddhist temple in Seosan, Chungcheongnam-do.
 It has been said that the Great Master Muhak, the best monk in Joseon Dynasty, found enlightenment here while watching the moon.
 Ganworam looks like it is floating on the sea during high tide while during low tide, the land under the temple is exposed and it is seen on the land.
-The Hermitage is a popular for watching the moon as well as sunset.
+The hermitage is a popular for watching the moon as well as sunset.

 The full moon rising between mountain peaks